Aditya0113/E-COMMERCE-SALES-ANALYSIS/README.md

 # E-COMMERCE-SALES-ANALYSIS
-ChatGPT said: The E-Commerce Sales Analysis Dashboard provides a professional overview of sales performance from 2012–2015.
+The E-Commerce Sales Analysis Dashboard provides a professional overview of sales performance from 2012–2015.
 Leveraging combo, pie, map, and waterfall charts, it presents key metrics such as sales, profit, discount, and regional trends to identify top-performing segments and drive strategic decisions.